Smartphone Price Comparison: Android Phones That Stack Up To The iPhone 7

 Smartphone price comparison doesn’t have to be difficult.
 It all depends on how you want to use your smartphone and what features are important to you.
 If you only want to use your phone as a media player, then you may want a cheap Android phone.
 If you want something that’s on-par with the iPhone 7, then you have to be willing to spend more money.

-[Featured image by Stephen Lam/Getty Images]
+[Featured Image by Stephen Lam/Getty Images]